null-machine/simple-plotlines/README.md

 ## FAQ

 #### Q: How do I get started?
-Check out this clip on how to create a scene in a fresh vault:
+Check out this clip on how to create a scene in a fresh vault (three dashes at the top of a note allows tagging):

 https://github.com/user-attachments/assets/5e93b6ec-6245-4f03-8362-02acba678522